pranavgithub1/Ethereum-Analysis/README.md

 Therefore I opted for processing the data one wallet at a time.
 Since the CSV file is sorted by wallet, I wanted to stream through the transactions.csv file and process the holding period stats for the first wallet.
 Then remove that data from memory and go to the second wallet, etc. The reason I did not just make a separate csv file for each wallet is because there were almost 3 million unique wallets.

 Unfortunately I found out that this sort of looping through a csv file was not possible in Pandas without loading it all in memory which would defeat the purpose.
-However, the read_csv() function in pandas allows you to loop through the csv file in chunks, only loading the chunksize in memory at any given time.
+However, the `read_csv()` function from pandas allows you to loop through the csv file in chunks, only loading the chunksize in memory at any given time.
 Therefore I looped through transactions.csv in chunks of 10,000 lines.

 However each chunk of 10,000 lines may not line up perfectly with a given address.
 I did not want addresses split between the tail of one chunk and the head of the next.
 Therefore, beginning with the first chunk I stored any tail-end orphans at the end of a chunk outside the loop, and then appended them to the head of the next chunk.
-This way the DataFrame i was processing had all the transactions associated with any address in it - none cut off.
+This way the DataFrame I was processing had all the transactions associated with any address in it - none cut off.

 The data was then unrolled and fed into the holding period calculation function.

 # Holding Period Calculation

-**Algorithm**
+### Algorithm

 The holding period was calculated assuming, for a given wallet, the last coin bought is the first coin to be sold.
 This is explained in Bob's example above (see table 1).
 I tried doing this with pure python but since this was a heavy looping calculation it turned out to be very slow.
 I decided to use Cython since I wanted to learn it anyway, and it would speed up the process a lot.